ExpressionEngine/ExpressionEngine-User-Guide/source/general/spam_protection.rst

 the form from your site.
 And once the form data is received, the user has to manually reload the page before they can submit again.

-The setting is located at: Admin > Security and Session Preferences > Process all forms in secure mode
+The setting is located at: :menuselection:`Admin --> Security and Privacy --> Security and Sessions`

 Deny Duplicate Data
 -------------------